 But there would be no happily-ever-after for France quite yet.
 In its fall from monarchy to police state, there was another bottom rung to hit: complete dictatorship.

-To learn more about French history, bloody battles and royal scandal, explore the links on the next page.
+To learn more about French history, bloody battles and royal scandal, explore the links below.